TosbackCgusBridge-Bot/CGUs-versions/Paypal/Privacy Policy.md

 \+ Personal + Personal

-Shop, pay bills and manage your finances, all from the tips of your fingers.
+Send money, pay on your terms and shop easily all with PayPal.

+Send money to friends and family or move funds from one account to another.\*

+Expand your payment options with our credit, debit, prepaid cards &.
+PayPal Credit.\*\*

 Check out faster, at any of the millions of sites PayPal is accepted.

-Expand your payment options with our credit, debit, prepaid cards &.
-PayPal Credit.\*

-Stay on top of your financial activity with the PayPal app.

 Sign Up for Free

+\*Sending &. receiving funds requires a PayPal account.
-\*Subject to credit approval.
+\*\*Subject to credit approval.

 Business